-It should be noted that a common problem encountered in the published literature is the use of the terms "glyphosate", "glyphosate salt" or "Roundup" to indicate any kind of GBF that contains additional components such as surfactants.
 Published results from studies with different formulations have sometimes been incorrectly or inappropriately attributed to the a.i.
-The original RoundupTM-branded formulation (MON 2139), containing 41% isopropylamine glyphosate salt and 15.4% MON 0818 (a polyethoxylated tallowamine based surfactant blend), is no longer sold in many markets.
+The original RoundupTM-branded formulation (MON 2139), containing 41% isopropylamine glyphosate salt and 15.4% MON 0818 (a polyethoxylated tallowarnine based surfactant blend), is no longer sold in many markets.
 However, other GBFs are sold under the RoundupTM brand name with varying glyphosate forms, concentrations and surfactant systems.
-Clear identification of the test material is very important in toxicology studies because the toxicity of formulations can be dramatically different from the a.i.
-The fact that test materials identified as RoundupTM-branded formulations may actually have different compositions should be considered when comparing results of different studies, as should the possibility that any observed effects may be due to specific GBF components other than the glyphosate active ingredient.
+Clear identification of the test material is very important in toxicology studies because the toxicity of formulations can be dramatically different from the a.j.
+The fact that test materials identified as RoundupTM-branded formulations may actually have different compositions should be considered when comparing results of different studies, as should the possibility that any observed effects may be due to specific GBF components other than the glyphosate active ingredient